1930 Alberta general election

 The 1930 Alberta general election was held on June 19, 1930, to elect members of the Legislative Assembly of Alberta.

 The United Farmers of Alberta won election to a third term in government, and John E. Brownlee continued as premier.

-This election, like the previous election (1926), used Single Transferable Voting in Edmonton and Calgary (Medicine Hat no longer had multiple seats). and used Alternative Voting in districts outside those two cities.

-This provincial election, like the previous election, saw district-level proportional representation (Single transferable voting) used to elect the MLAs of Edmonton and Calgary (Medicine Hat no longer had multiple seats).
+This provincial election, like the previous election (1926), used district-level proportional representation (Single transferable voting) to elect the MLAs of Edmonton and Calgary.
+(Medicine Hat no longer had multiple seats.)
 City-wide districts were used to elect multiple MLAs in the two main cities.

 All the other MLAs were elected in single-member districts through Instant-runoff voting.

 Th United Farmers again ran one candidate in Edmonton and won that seat and did not run in Calgary.

 Altogether in the cities the UFA won just one seat in the cities (in Edmonton) but won a great share of the rural seats, by securing the support of a majority of votes in each district, as required under IRV (AKA Alternative Voting).

 The effect of STV in the cities was that candidates of four parties - UFA, Conservative, Liberal and Labour - were elected in Edmonton reflecting votes cast.

 STV in Calgary similarly produced mixed representation reflecting votes cast.
 Candidates of the Conservative, Liberal and Labour parties were elected there.